MarinAtanasov/AppBrix/README.md

 If you wish to switch to a different runner, open the file and:
 1. Comment out the _ItemGroup_ for the current provider.
 2. Uncomment the _ItemGroup_ for the desired provider.
 3. Rebuild the solution.
-If it doesn't work, run `./Clean.ps1` and then rebuild.
+If the rebuild isn't enough, run `./Clean.ps1` and then rebuild.

 ## Publish Packages
 Packaging and publishing of a new version of all projects can be done using PowerShell.